TheTexta/obsidian-main/Psychology/Biological Psychology/Roger Sperry.md

 #biological-psychology
-Roger Sperry::American neuroscientist who wont he Nobel prize in 1918 in psysiology and medicine for [[split brain]] research which increased understandings of [[Brain Lateralisation]].
+Roger Sperry::American neuroscientist who wont he Nobel prize in 1918 in psysiology and medicine for [[Split Brain]] research which increased understandings of [[Brain Lateralisation]].